leonidgorunov2020/softuni-python-web/README.md

 Apps included in the project:

 -- Main app - it serves the home, about, and articles.
-6 URLs
+6 URLs and one template for each URL

 -- Accounts app - it handles the account management including login, logout, registration, edit, password change, last viewed items, and delete.
-8 URLs
+8 URLs and one template for each URL

 -- Products app - it is responsible for creating, listing, editing, viewing, and deleting products.
-6 URLs
+6 URLs and one template for each URL

 -- Services app -  - it manages the creating, listing, editing, viewing, and deleting services.
-6 URLs
+6 URLs and one template for each URL

 -- Jobs app -  - it manages the creating, listing, editing, viewing, and deleting jobs.
-6 URLs
+6 URLs and one template for each URL

 Other details: